 Stepping into Buddy’s house I was struck by how nicely done the interior was.
 In addition to being neat as a pin somebody had hand sewn the draperies and valences and put a lot of effort into making it a nice place to live.
 I quickly guessed this wasn’t Buddy’s doing.
 He was oblivious to the nice environment that somebody else had created around him.
 After exchanging pleasantries Buddy escorted me through the kitchen.
 Pausing for drama, he had me stop at the door so he could stand to the side, open it and roll his creation out in front of me.
 With great fanfare, he swung the door open.
 As they say in the valley, “Oh……my…….God!”
 Had there been a gas explosion in the garage?

 Buddy is a good modeler but I couldn’t even concentrate on the layout.
 It sat on battered plywood that looked like it had been pulled out of a construction dumpster.
 Wires dangled beneath like a multi-colored rat’s nest.
 Tools lay scattered all over the garage, covering more square footage than the layout itself.
 Then there was the, how do I put this delicately, the endless piles of crap.
 There were boxes and boxes of battered Tyco rolling stock, brass rail, wire, junk, junk and more junk.
 I quickly realized that not only was his spouse entirely reasonable, she was a saint for having enough restraint not to call the building inspector on her husband.
+I thought that, if it weren’t for the junk, the garage had plenty of potential.
+I could definitely imagine a nice flooring in there, although it would be a tossup of garage tiles vs epoxy coating.

 Let’s hold up our end of things folks.
 Nobody wants something like that in the house.
 Every family dynamic is different but there are some very simple steps that can be taken to, if nothing else, increase the likelihood that you can get the family on board with having the layout in the house.
 Here are some focus points for creating a family friendly layout: